hapax/hapax.github.io/assets/mindjam.md

-For Nietzsche, the love of life in all its supra-moral necessity came first, and eternal recurrence was the brilliant afterthought.
+For Nietzsche, the love of life in all its supra-moral necessity came first, and eternal recurrence was the brilliant afterthought,
 <!--, or rather, of the love of necessity.-->
-It was less a metaphysical insight than a moral thought experiment for guiding one towards a love of fate.
+less a metaphysical insight than a moral heuristic for guiding one towards a love of fate.
 <!-- guiding the individual towards *amor fati*. -->
 <!-- Eternal recurrence rather a thought experiment by which to guide the individual towards
 *amor fati*.